paepckehh/lockssl/README.md

 # INFO

-If you do not need any TLS legacy compatiblity (eg. closed env) do not use this patch, just, lock your OpenSSL to TLS1.3-only mode and remove the session resume feature.
+If you do not need any TLS legacy compatiblity (eg. closed env) do not use this patch, just lock your OpenSSL to TLS1.3-only mode and remove the session resume feature.

 # INSTALL